MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 		Before you run the macro, make sure the right global scale is active!! ((G) next to image name)
 > * If needed, you can add some lines (written at the end of the script) to adjust the Brightness/Contrast of each image (manually OR automatically) before running the analysis, however, doing this manually is a time consuming task. \
 > 		For a macro that involves adjusting settings manually, such as Brightness/Contrast, you need to run the macro 4 times and take the mean of these runs.
->  * Before starting the macro, insert the correct path to save the images.
+>  * Before starting the macro, insert the correct path to save the results.
 Copy the file path from your document folder and change ‘\’ into ‘/’.
 The last word is followed by ‘.xslx’ and this should be the name of the new document. \
 >  		!
 After analysis, immediately change the name of the excel file. \
 >  		!
 If document with the same name already excists, imageJ will save the results in the same document, overwrite them OR when it is open, will not save them at all.